NoBrainerGames/nobrainergames.github.io/docs/blog/2019-01 - The Beginning.md

 Still, I missed being able to write code that could create more code.

 I began experimenting with the [D programming language](https://dlang.org/) after I moved down under.
 I had encountered it before while researching obscure programming languages, but I had never really implemented anything with it.
 I was hooked as soon as I understood what it could do: D could support high-level programming constructs like a scripting language while still being able to drill down to the bit level by leveraging its powerful metaprogramming facilities.
 It was like a better version of C, and could even interop with C++!
-I quickly developed a hunger to find a project to implement with it.

 ```d
 void main()